mmbmf1/mmbmf1/posts/building-update-endpoints.md

 ## The Solution

 Build dynamic queries that only update provided fields.
+Check which fields are present in the request body, build the UPDATE clause dynamically using parameterized queries, and only update what changed.
+This gives you the flexibility of partial updates while maintaining security and efficiency.

 **PATCH - Partial updates:**
 ```typescript